Professor Frances Fahy

 Research Fellow (UK)

 Rosamund Portus is a research fellow at UWE Bristol working as part of the CCC-CATAPULT project.
 Rosamund is an environmental humanities researcher, and has a particular interest in narrative research.
 Her PhD, which was funded as part of the Imagining and Representing Species Extinction network, considered the social and cultural dimensions of the ongoing loss of bees.
-Rosamund is a project reviewer for the RSPB and a trustee for St Nicks Nature Reserve & Environment Centre.
+Rosamund currently volunteers for Sustrans, and was previously a project reviewer for the RSPB and a trustee for St Nicks Nature Reserve & Environment Centre.
 Rosamund also works as an artist.
-She has previously exhibited at the Royal Academy Summer Exhibition and will exhibit as part of the COP26 Reimagining Museums for Climate Action.
+She has previously exhibited at the Royal Academy Summer Exhibition and as part of the COP26 Reimagining Museums for Climate Action Exhibition.

 PhD Researcher (Ireland)